mazdel/mazdel/README.md

 - 👋 Hi, I’m @mazdel
 - 👀 I’m interested in PHP, NodeJS, IoT, and Blockchain
 - 🌱 I’m currently learning ReactJS
-- 💞️ I’m looking to collaborate on any project related to PHP or Javascript Languages
+- 💞️ I’m looking to collaborate on any project related to PHP or Javascript related languages
 - 📫 Mail me at delyachmad@gmail.com

 <!---